fireship-io/fireship.io/hugo/content/lessons/ci-cd-with-google-cloud-build/index.md

 ### Conditionally Filter Steps in Cloud Build

 It most cases, you only want to deploy your code when changes are merged into the master branch.
 However, you may still want to run the other CI steps to ensure all tests pass when a pull request is submitted.
-In this case, you can add conditional bash statement that looks at the `$BRANCH_NAME` env variable.
+If you followed the advanced settings above, you can add a conditional bash statement that looks at the `$BRANCH_NAME` env variable.

 {{< file "npm" "package.json" >}}
 {{< highlight json >}}